sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Some will put you up in subsidized or free housing (Amazon, Apple, etc).

 Ask if they cover flights.
 If you are going to San Francisco, use $500-750 round trip after tax as a guide.
-New York is a lot cheaper.
+New York can be done for $200 if you find deals, but more realistically $300-$400 round trip.

 Some people prefer spending a few days in a hotel at their company's expense as they wrap-up apartment search (as making housing decisions while still in